 5. Be flexible

 It’s easy to think that your brand identity is set in stone.
-But Sales Manager Chris Grey regards this as a big mistake – especially when it comes to your company culture.
+But Manager Abigail Webb regards this as a big mistake – especially when it comes to your company culture.

-“Businesses should resist the urge to stick slavishly to a set of brand guidelines when it comes to every aspect of the design, layout and management of their workplace,” he says.
-“If it’s right to bend the rules for the sake of staff motivation or health and safety, then of course you should do it.
+“Businesses should resist the urge to stick slavishly to a set of brand guidelines when it comes to every aspect of the design, layout and management of their workplace,” she says.
+“If it’s right to bend the rules for the sake of staff motivation or health and safety, then of course you should do it."